SriAhilesh/Claim_Evidence_Detection_NLP/README.md

 ## Notes

+* The repository includes preprocessed data for demonstration purposes.
 * Model weights are not included due to size constraints.
-* The project demonstrates a basic implementation of SciBERT for claim–evidence classification.
+* The project presents a basic implementation of SciBERT for claim–evidence classification.

 ## Applications

 * Scientific fact verification
 * Research paper analysis
-* Automated evidence detection
+* Evidence detection systems
-* Information validation systems
+* Information validation

 ## References